GarrettAudet/LinkedInProfileScraper/README.md

 # **LinkedIn Profile Scraper**

-A Chrome extension that automates LinkedIn profile data extraction and generates personalized connection messages using AI.
-This tool provides tailored, conversational connection messages based on professional overlap.
+A Chrome extension that automates LinkedIn profile data extraction for a given user and generates a personalized connection messages using AI based on overlap between two profiles.
+This tool provides tailored, conversational connection messages based on professional overlap between two people.

 ## **🚀 Features**
 - **LinkedIn Profile Scraping**: Extracts details such as: